What ‘DNA Repair’ Actually Means and What’s Worth Doing

 Best copper sources:

 If you’re constantly tired, cold, or dealing with hormonal issues, look at your iron-copper balance.
-I had to cut iron supplements and focus on copper-rich foods, and wow.
+I cut iron supplements, focused on copper-rich foods, and felt better fast.

 7. Minimize Endocrine Disruptors

-Yes, we all know to avoid plastics, but do you know why?
+Everyone says “avoid plastics,” but no one explains why.
 Chemicals like BPA and phthalates don’t just mess with hormones.
 They interfere with DNA expression and repair, especially in the reproductive system.

 Try this instead: